petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 who don't necessarily have the time or motivation to become de facto software engineers.

-Calkit's CLI is a start at a simpler back end and the cloud system is a start at a more purpose-built front end and collaboration hub, but the user experience is still certainly geared more towards software engineer types.
+Calkit is a start at a simpler back end and the cloud system is a start at a more purpose-built front end and collaboration hub, but the user experience is still certainly geared more towards software engineer types and the problem is certainly not yet solved.
 To keep bringing down the complexity more graphical interactions must be supported.
-This will likely take the form of a VS Code or JupyterLab extension, with the goal of making one of those the single place from which most, if not all research computation can be done or at least initiated.
+This will likely take the form of a VS Code extension, with the goal of making that the single place from which most, if not all research computation can be done or at least initiated.
 Users will need a guided way to create environments and assemble a pipeline.
 We'll also need integrations with more user friendly services like Google Docs, Slides, Sheets, and Colab.

-At this point, the Calkit CLI is a bit of a back end, but in the spirit of driving down complexity, more front end

-There will always be a need to integrate and simplify the latest and greatest tools so they can be used by the widest audience possible.

-Reproducibility is rare because it's hard.
-Even so, our standards are still too low.

-Fully automated single button reproducible workflows are good but they are expensive.
-Bringing down the cost will involve subsidizing training, providing software engineering support, and building tooling and infrastructure.

-When I automated my experimental setup in grad school the productivity of experiments shot up literally 100x.
-While the experiments were running I could work on other things.
-Sometimes I even played some guitar.

-If you're a researcher wanting to fully automate your workflow, reach out and I'd be happy to help.
+If you're a researcher excited by the prospect of simpler fully automated workflows, consider joining the Calkit project as a design partner.
-Any ideas we discover can feed back into the development of Calkit so others can make use of them.
+You'll get free "reproducibility consulting" and any ideas we discover will be fed back into the development so others can benefit.
-If you're a software developer and this vision resonates you, consider joining the project.
+Similarly, if you're a software developer and this vision resonates with you, consider joining the project.
-It's still early and there's lots to be done so you have an opportunity to make a big impact on the project's direction and outcomes.
+It's still early so you have an opportunity to make a large impact on the project's direction and outcomes.

-There's still much to be done, but I believe we'll get there.